Jonathan2251/lbd/source/install.rst

 Download tool Graphviz for display llvm IR nodes in debugging, [#graphviz-dm]_.
-We choose mountainlion as :num:`Figure #install-f13` since our iMac is Mountain Lion.
+We choose mountainlion as :numref:`install-f13` since our iMac is Mountain Lion.

 .. _install-f13: